What Does Lilac Flower Mean and Symbolise?

 What does a Red Lilac Blossom Symbolize?

-Red Syringa flowers symbolize love and not just any kind of love!
+Red lilac flowers symbolize love and not just any kind of love!
 It specifically symbolizes a platonic kind of love with absolutely no romance!
 Just genuine love.
 Cherish this because this flower can also mean mourning over the loss of this love!

 What does a Blue Lilac Floret Indicate?